COMSOC-Community/comsoc-website/README.md

 Below is a description of how to perform the most common management tasks.

-Note that if you are not a "GitHub collaborator" of this repository you need to first clone the repository and submit pull requests.
+Note that if you are not a "GitHub collaborator" of this repository, you first need to clone the repository and submit pull requests.

 ### Modify/Add a COMSOC Workshop Event

-To add a new edition of the COMSOC workshop series, simply add the new entry to the file `docs/_data/workshops.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/workshops.yml) and it will be automatically added to the website.
-To modify an existing entry, simply find it in the file and modify it.
+To add a new edition of the COMSOC workshop, add the new entry to the file `docs/_data/workshops.yml` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_data/workshops.yml) and it will be automatically added to the website.
+To correct an existing entry, simply find it in the file and modify it.

-The .yml format for a COMSOC workshop is as presented in the example below.
+The .yml format for a COMSOC workshop is as shown in the example below.

 ```
 - year: 2023